passlock-dev/passkeys/README.md

 Passkeys are an emerging technology based on the browser Web Authentication API (WebAuthn) that solve many of the security and usability issues associated with passwords.
 Passkeys are [supported by all major browsers][passkey-browser-support] (desktop and mobile).
 Unfortunately the underlying WebAuthn API and protocols are complex.

-After implementing Passkey authentication on several projects I realised there was a lot of repetition, mostly around the registration and authentication ceremonies.
-As a web developer implementing Passkeys, I don't care about cryptographic ciphers, binary encoding etc. I just want to "authenticate this user".
+After implementing Passkey authentication on several projects, I realised there was a lot of repetition, mostly around the registration and authentication ceremonies.
+As a web developer implementing passkeys, I don't care about cryptographic ciphers, binary encoding etc. I just want to "authenticate this user".

 <details>
   <summary>Why serverless?</summary>

   <br />

-  <p>My original plan was to publish an open source implementation for both the frontend **_and backend_** so developers could self host their own stuff.</p>
+  <p>My original plan was to publish an open source implementation for both the frontend and backend so developers could self host their own stuff.</p>

-  <p>The problem is that whilst JS/TS is ubiquitous on the frontend, there are many backend languages frameworks and deployment scenarios.
-You may be running an AWS lambda function with an old version of node.js, or a Django controller with the latest version of Python, or .NET, Java, Ruby, Go ...</p>
+  <p>The problem is that whilst JS/TS is ubiquitous on the frontend, there are many backend languages, frameworks and deployment scenarios.
+You may be running an AWS lambda function with an old version of Node.js, or a Django controller with the latest version of Python, or .NET, Java, Ruby, Go ...</p>

   <p>Cryptography is pretty unforgiving, so maintaining many low level libraries is a challenge for even the largest organisations.
 By offering a serverless platform we can offer a secure, scalable passkey solution to **all** developers, irrespective of the tech stack.</p>
 </details>